-Alexandra Grillos is a fourth-year veterinary student at UC Davis and received her undergraduate degree from Cal Poly San Luis Obispo and completed her DVM at UC Davis in 2023.
+Alexandra Grillos received her undergraduate degree from Cal Poly San Luis Obispo and completed her DVM at UC Davis in 2023.
 She joined the Bellone research group as part of the STAR program.
 Her work investigated the genetics of early pregnancy loss in Thoroughbreds as a collaboration between the Veterinary Genetics Laboratory and the Royal Veterinary College in London, UK.
 She also contributed to the discovery of the first fragile foal case in the Thoroughbred (Grillos et al., 2021).
 She is currently a resident of Theriogenology and Reproductive Medicine at The Ohio State University.